angelamurinda-dataanalyst/NEW-YORK-BNB-LISTINGS/README.md

-# NEW-YORK-BNB-LISTINGS
+# NEW-YORK-AIRBNB-LISTINGS
-An analysis of bnb listings in New York in 2024
+An analysis of air bnb listings in New York in 2024.
+The projects analyzes different factors like prices, reviews and availability in different neighbourhoods and their correlation.